Jtaborda21/My-Portfolio/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!!

 Feel free to check the [issues page](../../issues/).